Patio Heater vs. Fire Pit: Which is Better?

 In general, fire pits generate the most direct kind of heat and in some types, the heater can be used to cook.
 Preparation is tedious and more painstaking.
 More effort should be applied to control smoke and flames.

 What are propane and electric heaters?

 An electric outdoor heater generates heat through the use of electricity.
-The generated heat is less intense compared to a propane heater, and is safer to use.
-It radiates heat through emission of infrared light.
+The generated heat is less intense compared to a propane heater and is safer to use.
+It radiates heat through the emission of infrared light.
 Most electric heaters produce 1,000 to 1,500 watts of heat.

 Both heaters have safety features and anti-tilt mechanisms that make the gas connection stop when the heater is tilted.
 Electric heaters also have an automatic shutdown system if the panels overheat.
 Both products are certified for safety, and quality products can last for years.

 These heaters are best to be used for producing as much as 40,000 BTUs, but not as powerful as fire pits.
 Limited spaces can use table-top heaters that can generate heat over a 5’ radius.
 They take less effort to construct and the source of energy is easy to obtain.
 For propane patio heaters, the LPG tank refill will take roughly $20 and can last for 10 hours straight.